-F0 Directed Independent Study (DIS) and Continuing Education.
+D. Directed Independent Study (DIS) and Continuing Education.
 Full-time Faculty members who teach directed individual study (DIS) methods beyond their regular contracted teaching load shall be compensated per student per credit hour according to the table below.
 Classes with sixteen (16) or more students will be paid at the standard class rate.

 Full-time Faculty members who teach continuing education classes that are aligned with their academic preparation and are beyond their regular contracted teaching load shall be compensated per student per credit hour according to the table below.

-Directed Independent Study and Continuing Education

-Acader nic Credential Credit Hour Rate

-Doctorate \$73

-Masters \$66

-Bachelors \$60
+Clock hour load shall be compensated per student according to the clock hour rate in the table below.

-Associate Degree credentials and program specific \$50
+Directed Independent Study and Continuing Education Academic Credential Credit Hour Rate Clock Hour Rate Doctorate \$73 \$35.04 Masters \$66 \$31.68 Bachelors \$60 \$28.80 Associate Degree and program specific credentials \$50 \$24.00

-- G. Honors Module.
+- E. Honors Module.
 Full-time Faculty members who teach honors modules beyond their regular contracted teaching load shall be compensated \$250 for the first student and \$50 for each additional student.
 Classes with sixteen (16) or more students will be paid at the standard class rate. - F. Pay Supplements Based on Class Size.
 There will be no pay supplements based on the size of the class other than those identified for Directed Independent Study or Honors Modules, as listed in sections 5.D. and 5.E. above.
 The College maintains its management right to establish class sizes. - 6.
 Substitute Pay.
 Substituting for another full-time Faculty member in their absence is considered a professional courtesy, but must pre-approved by the appropriate Dean.
 Full-time Faculty may only receive supplemental pay for substituting for another Faculty member if the time required exceeds two (2) consecutive class periods and requires instruction, including preparation or student meetings.
 If these factors apply, the Faculty member shall be compensated in accordance with the tables below.